iobroker-community-adapters/ioBroker.smappee/README.md

 Some of smappee's values are 'counters', some are values for a certain period.
 For aggregation or separation of data, please use the ioBroker.statistics adapter.

+### Control plugs

+Smappee allows you to remotly control smart plugs.
+Either smappee-ones or other 433Mhz RF-plugs/swiches (i.e. Intertechno IT-1500).
+Pair the switches with your smappee - app and restart the ioBroker smappee-adapter.
+You will get the names and states of your plugs and by setting 'switchON' 'true', you turn the switch on, when you set it 'false', you turn it off.

 ## Changelog

+### 0.1.1

+-   Imports names & states of switches/plugs.
+Lets you control your swiches.

 ### 0.1.0

 -   Gas_Water sensor integrated, 'alwaysOn' integrated.

 ### 0.0.5

 -   design-bug fixed, Gas_Water Sensor integrated (only raw value).

 ### 0.0.4

 -   credentials - bug fixed, more efficient design, gulp update

 ### 0.0.3

 -   first tested version, bugs in config fixed.

 ### 0.0.2

 -   reads phase config, reports single phase data.

 ### 0.0.1 Initial version

 -   inital version, displays realtime power und energy consumption.

 ## License

 The MIT License (MIT)

 Copyright (c) 2018 forelleblau marceladam@gmx.ch